 What Are Debentures?

-Debentures are debt tools; issued by companies to raise funds as loans from the public.
+Debentures are debt tools issued by companies to raise funds as loans from the public.
 It is an acknowledgement from a corporate entity that it has taken a loan from you.
 However, a debenture isn’t a secured loan.
 It is backed solely by the creditworthiness of the issuing firm.
 But it carries some amount of assurance.
 It is why, in India, if a company declares bankruptcy, debenture holders have the first claim over the company’s assets.

-Categories of debentures
+Categories of Debentures

-- Convertible Debentures: Some corporate give the offer to receive maturity value on debenture or get it converted to equity.
+- Convertible Debentures: Some companies give the offer to receive maturity value on debenture or get it converted to equity.
 This allows investors to alleviate some of the uncertainties associated with investing in unsecured bonds.

 - Non-convertible Debentures: It is a traditional type of bond that pays out the maturity and accrued interest at the end of the tenure without giving any opportunities to convert to equity.